 Introduction

-The poultry industry has a problem with bacterial infections all over the world.
+The poultry industry is faced with bacterial infections all over the world.
 These infections cause a lot of trouble including sickness and death.
-They also make it hard for chickens to grow well and produce meat and eggs.
-This is a deal because it costs a lot of money.
+They also affect growth and productive.
+The effect of bacterial infections is the increase cost of production.
 Colibacillosis is one of the common bacterial infections in poultry.
 It is caused by Escherichia coli.
-Colibacillosis is an issue for the poultry industry because it causes a lot of economic losses.
-Bacterial infections like Colibacillosis are a concern, for people who work with poultry.
-This infection can present in various ways, including respiratory infections, swollen head syndrome, systemic septicemia, and urinary tract infections (McPeake et al., 2005; Huff et al., 2008).
+Bacterial infections like Colibacillosis is of great concern in the poultry industry.
+The infection can be in various ways, including respiratory infections, swollen head syndrome, systemic septicemia, and urinary tract infections (McPeake et al., 2005; Huff et al., 2008).
 The disease typically causes significant blood disturbances in birds, such as changes in blood cell counts and indices, reflecting the infection's impact and the birds' immune response (Huff et al., 2008; Allam et al., 2014).

 People have always used antibiotics and special medicines to help control E. Coli infections in poultry.
-Using these medicines so much has caused some problems.
-There is a worry that these medicines will not work well anymore and that they can be bad for people's health.
+Using too much of these medications have resulted in other problems.
+There is a growing worry that these medications will not work well anymore and that they can be bad for people's health.
 So it is necessary to find ways to control E. Coli infections in poultry that are safer and more natural.
 E. Coli infections in poultry are a concern, and we need to find alternatives to control E. Coli infections in poultry.
 Researchers, like Mahejabin et al. 2015, have been looking into this.
 They found out that herbal remedies, especially curcumin from the rhizome of Curcuma longa (turmeric), have shown promising properties such as antimicrobial, antioxidant, anti-inflammatory, liver-protective, and immune-boosting effects (Aggarwal & Harikumar, 2009; Sahu & Saxena, 2013).
 Curcumin has proven effective against bacterial infections in livestock, including enterotoxigenic E. coli in piglets (Bryne, 2015).

 Given these qualities, curcumin might help reduce blood changes caused by E. coli infection in broilers.
 This study aimed to evaluate the effects of curcumin supplementation, both preventive and therapeutic, on blood parameters in broilers experimentally infected with E. coli.
 The goal was to determine if curcumin could help restore blood cell counts affected by bacterial infection, thus supporting its use as a natural alternative to antibiotics in poultry production.